Shared Latent Space by Both Languages in Non-Autoregressive Neural Machine Translation: Related Works

+The task of NMT involves mapping from source sentences to target sentences, which can be understood as a many-to-many mapping.
+This is exemplified by instances where a single source sentence may correspond to multiple potential target sentences, influenced by factors such as stylistic preferences and intended communicative purposes.
+However, conventional decoding strategies, reliant solely on deterministically encoded representations of source sentences, may struggle to effectively handle this nuanced mapping.
+In response to this challenge, variational NMT (VNMT) was introduced \citep{zhang2016variational, su2018variational}.
+VNMT addresses this by estimating the likelihood of target sentences given source sentences, denoted as $p(Y|X)$, through marginalization with respect to a latent variable $Z$, as depicted by the equation:

-where $\pmb{x}=\{x_1,x_2,...,x_{T_x}\}$ is source sentence with $T_x$ source words.
-Similarly, $\pmb{y}=\{y_1,y_2,...,y_{T_y}\}$ is target sentence with the length of $T_y$. $\pmb{z}$ is sampled from its posterior distribution, $p(\pmb{z}|\pmb{x},\pmb{y})$.
-The stochastic property of the sampling makes the latent variable possible to learn multi-mode representations for diverse translations.
-To avoid sampling $\pmb{z}$ from the expensive true posterior distribution, the previous works added a separated model to approximate the posterior distribution, $q(\pmb{z}|\pmb{x},\pmb{y})$.
-Finally, the whole model is optimized to maximize the ELBO function like variational auto-encoder (VAE) \citep{kingma2013auto} as follow.
+where $X=\{x_1,x_2,...,x_{T_x}\}$ is a source sentence consisting of $T_x$ source words $x \in V_x$, and $V_x$ is the vocabulary set of the source language.
+Similarly, $Y=\{y_1,y_2,...,y_{T_y}\}$ is a target sentence with $T_y$ target words $y \in V_y$. $Z=\{z_1,z_2,...,z_{T_z}\}$ is the set of latent variables with $T_z$ vectors $z \in \mathbb{R}^{d_z}$.
+Notably, the stochastic property of sampling $Z$ facilitates the representation of multi-modal translations.
+To circumvent sampling from the computationally expensive true posterior distribution, VNMT employs a variational posterior distribution $q(Z|X,Y)$ to approximate $p(Z|X,Y)$.
+Finally, the objective is designed by ELBO function as follows:

 where $D_{KL}$ means Kullback-Leibler divergence (KL).
-In addition to the posterior, the likelihood and prior, $p(\pmb{y}|\pmb{z},\pmb{x})$ and $p(\pmb{z}|\pmb{x})$, are estimated by the decoder and encoder models as in usual NMT models.
-The latent variable $\pmb{z}$ is sampled from the prior distribution during testing because the target sentence is not given at the time.
+The likelihood and prior distributions, $p(Y|Z,X)$ and $p(Z|X)$, are parameterized by encoder and decoder models of the NMT, respectively.
+The approximated posterior distribution $q(Z|X,Y)$ is typically parameterized by another encoder-decoder model.
+During testing, $Z$ is sampled from the prior distribution $p(Z|X)$ since the target sentence is unavailable, necessitating minimizing the KL divergence term to align the prior and posterior distributions. $\alpha$ is the coefficient that manipulates the effect of KL divergence.